 Design of a more efficient manipulator or work system does not necessarily mean a more complex or expensive system.
 Through the use of simple, reliable systems with highly trained operators, great strides can be taken toward system efficiency.
-And, with the addition of today's computer technology, the system can approach automation requiring only a supervisory operator.
-The ocean is one of the few frontiers remaining to man, and its conquest will be through the use of remote systems; systems that are as simple and rugged as the ocean itself.
+And, with the addition of today's computer technology, the system can approach automation, requiring only a supervisory operator and eventually only a programmer.
+Application of this technology to system design, combined with a "real world" engineering approach to the problem, can result in a system highly advanced in its capability.
+The ocean is one of the few frontiers remaining to man, and its conquest will be through the use of remote systems-systems that are as simple and rugged as the ocean itself.